BestTimesToVisit.com Logo

 food

 Don't miss Granville Island Market!
-It's a foodie paradise with everything from fresh seafood and artisanal cheeses to delicious pastries.
-Grab lunch from one of the many vendors – the mini donuts are legendary, and you can get amazing sushi or a hearty soup.
+It's a foodie paradise with everything from fresh seafood to artisanal cheeses and delicious pastries.
+Grab a picnic lunch there and enjoy it by the water – it's way better (and cheaper) than a fancy restaurant.

 culture